CIBC-Internal/python/Doc/c-api/unicode.rst

    Compare a unicode object, *uni*, with *string* and return -1, 0, 1 for less than, equal, and greater than, respectively.
-It is best to pass only ASCII-encoded strings, but the function interprets the input string as ISO-8859-1 if it contains non-ASCII characters".
+It is best to pass only ASCII-encoded strings, but the function interprets the input string as ISO-8859-1 if it contains non-ASCII characters.

 .. c:function:: PyObject* PyUnicode_RichCompare(PyObject *left,  PyObject *right,  int op)